| cmd/go-firewall | ||

 axes and requires every resulting cell to be covered by some rule in the set.
 That

-rule but the rows together do; and it is why a rule spanning both transports is not
+the rule but the rows together do, and why a rule spanning both transports is not

 reported present when only its TCP half is.
 NATRule.Covers and NATRule.CoveredBy